JoeAlamo/rabbitmq-website/blog/2024-08-08-quorum-queues-in-4.0/index.md

 You may wonder what the difference is between a snapshot and a checkpoint.
 In many ways, they are the same - they actually share the code that writes them to disk.
 The difference is that a snapshot is only created when the Raft log is truncated.
 For many common queue use cases, this all that is needed - older messages are consumed, we create a snapshot that no longer contains them and we truncate the log.
-At this point the queue has no memory of those messages every being present.
+At this point the queue has no memory of those messages ever being present.
 Checkpoints on the other hand, are created periodicailly when we can't truncate the log.
 The test case scenario is a good example - since we didn't consume any messages, the oldest messages are still there, we can't just forget about them.
 But a checkpoint still allows the queue to start more quickly.
 A checkpoint can be promoted to a snapshot when the log